 - Add all other ingredients and stir until smooth.

 - Put into a tin pre-lined with foil of any size or shape.
 I use a bigger tin as I like my chocolate to be thinner and have that ‘snap'(it’s all about the snap for me!).

 - Place in the fridge or freezer until.

 - Enjoy with a nice cup of tea if you’re British 🙂

 - It’s great to eat from frozen also.

-Here’s another homemade recipe you may want to try from YouTube if you want to try another version.
+Here’s another homemade recipe you may want to try from YouTube if you want to taste another version.

-Thanks for checking out zestforever today.
-You’re support of this website is much appreciated, and if you have any questions then I’d be happy to hear from you so please post away in the comments thread.
+Thanks for visiting out ZestForever today.
+You’re support of this website is much appreciated, and if you have any questions then we’d be happy to hear from you so please post away in the comments thread.